Raj Bhakta

 Raj Peter Bhakta (born 1975) is an American entrepreneur, spirits industry executive, real estate investor and former media and political personality.
 In 2004, Bhakta was a contestant on the second season of the reality show The Apprentice.
 He is also the founder of WhistlePig whiskey, a premium whiskey company.
 In 2006, he campaigned for a seat in the United States House of Representatives from Pennsylvania's 13th district as a Republican, but lost to incumbent Democrat Allyson Schwartz.

 Early life and education

-Born to a Gujarati, Indian father from Kathor, near Surat, Gujarat, and an Irish mother, Bhakta moved from Oxford Circle, Philadelphia to Blue Bell, Pennsylvania, where he grew up.
+Born to a Gujarati father from Nansad near Surat, India and an Irish mother, Bhakta moved from Oxford Circle, Philadelphia to Blue Bell, Pennsylvania, where he grew up.
 After graduating from The Hill School in Pottstown, Pennsylvania, Bhakta earned a Bachelor of Arts degree from Boston College in Economics and History with a concentration in Finance in 1998.

 Career

 Business

 Bhakta began his career working at the investment banking firm of Violy & Co. in New York City.
 Bhakta then founded Automovia, a technology startup specializing in the valuation of pre-owned vehicles.
 Thereafter, he led the Apex Vail condominium development project in Vail, Colorado.